-Small sea anemones, or sea worms (resembling flowers when they open their tiny tentacles), live in small pools in this sea cave at the island's very northern tip.
+Small sea anemones, or sea worms, resemble flowers when they open their tiny tentacles.
+They live in small pools in this sea cave at the island's very northern tip.
 The cave itself, discovered in 1780, has a coral floor that ranges from 126,000 to 500,000 years old, according to geological estimates.
 The view of breaking waves from inside the cave is magnificent.
 Steep stairs, uneven surfaces, and rocks make this an unwise choice for anyone with walking difficulties.